9 Digital Marketing Megatrends for 2018

 The more consumer-oriented industries were more likely to have CDOs.
 13% of media companies had them, whilst 31% of travel and tourism companies had them.
 This reflects how much digital has transformed those industries, so as we see technology disrupting a whole new set of industries in the coming years, such as healthcare, finance and law, so too will we see the growth of CDO positions.

-European companies are considerably more likely to have CDO positions than other areas.
+European companies are considerably more likely to have CDO positions than other regions.
 This may, however be the result of different cultures towards digital transformation, as many American companies may feel that they already have digital in hand, with experienced executives that lead technological changes.

 Being a ‘chief digital officer’ you might expect a lot of CDOs to have a tech background, possibly leading IT departments.
 Not so.
 In fact, the most common background for CDOs of marketing, and 2nd is sales.
 This is probably down to the extent to which marketing has been disrupted by digital, giving marketing officers strong insights into managing digital transformations.